speedyg0nz/MagInkCal/README.md

 @reboot cd /location/to/your/maginkcal && python3 maginkcal.py
 ```

 12. That's all!
 Your Magic Calendar should now be refreshed at the time interval that you specified in the PiSugar2 web interface!

-I realize that the instructions above may not be complete, especially when it comes to the Python libraries to be installed, so feel free to ping me if you noticed anything missing.
+PS: I'm aware that the instructions above may not be complete, especially when it comes to the Python libraries to be installed, so feel free to ping me if you noticed anything missing and I'll add it to the steps above.

 ## Acknowledgements
 - [Quattrocento Font](https://fonts.google.com/specimen/Quattrocento): Font used for the calendar display
 - [Bootstrap Calendar CSS](https://bootstrapious.com/p/bootstrap-calendar): Stylesheet that adapted heavily for the calendar display

 ## Contributing
-Honestly, I probably won't be updating this code much, since it's working well for me.
-Nevertheless, feel free to fork and modify it for your purpose.
+I won't be updating this code much, since it has been serving me well.
+Nevertheless, feel free to fork the repo and modify it for your own purpose.

+## What's Next
+Honestly, the cost of this project is way too high for a single purpose device.
+Personally, I've been looking at E-Ink tablets that emulate the experience of writing on paper, and allow the users to take notes on the go.
+Those familiar with this range of products would be aware of the reMarkable tablet, Ratta Supernote, Kobo Elipsa and many others.
+My next project is likely to enhance one of these devices such that the calendar will be displayed when it's not in use.
+While this is usually possible through setting the sleep screen image / screensaver manually, I would like to enhance it such that the screensaver is updated automatically when there are changes to the calendar.